PMarr62/SkyblockDataAnalyzer/FAQ.md

 When an item does not appear in the search results, this can happen for two main reasons:

-1. (The most likely): The item you are searching for is not a profitable craft flip at this current point in time.
+1. (The reason that is most likely to occur): The item you are searching for is not a profitable craft flip at this current point in time.
 Items can fluctuate in price, and profits can scale as the days and weeks go on.
 In other words, crafting the desired item will result in you losing coins.
 2. The item is very new to Skyblock, and I have not added the recipe to the list of recipes to check.

 ## Something unexpected happened, what should I do?